Patrick-Sherlund/mcswf/README.md

 <br/>
 <br/>
 #### 3. Re-run all test suites
-Re-running all test suites will ensure that there were no anomalies during the merge, and that everything still performs appropriately.
+Re-running all test suites will ensure that there were no undiscovered issues during the merge, and that everything still performs appropriately.

 #### 4. Push local master to origin/master
 The final step is to push the tested (local) master branch to origin/master.